Tree Canopy & Workforce Community Grant

 2. Apply

-• Step 1: Create an account through our grant portal.
+Step 2: If you think you are eligible, create an account through our grant portal.

-• This step collects basic information to ensure you are eligible for the grant before working on your application.
+This step collects basic information to ensure you are eligible for the grant before working on your application.
+See below for additional resources.

-• Step 4: If approved, review the Application Toolkit and gather the information needed to apply.
+Step 5: If approved, review the Application Toolkit and application resources below and gather the information needed to apply.

 Check Your Eligibility to Apply

-• Location: Your organization or House of Worship must be located in a CJEST community in Indiana, Illinois, or Wisconsin.
+Location: Your organization or House of Worship (or the location of your project, if different than your organization's address) must be located in a CEJST community in Indiana, Illinois, or Wisconsin.
 Use the Climate and Economic Justice Screening Tool and follow these instructions to check if you are.

 Application Guides and Resources